Failed Sterilisation & Contraception Claims

 • Male sterilisation (vasectomy) - a vasectomy involves the tubes that transport a man's sperm from the testicles to the penis being cut and sealed, meaning the semen will no longer contain any sperm.
 Mistakes can be made during this procedure - for example, when an incorrect structure, such as a ligament, is cut instead of the intended tube - that will render the vasectomy ineffective.

 • Intrauterine devices (IUDs) - an IUD is a small device that is inserted into the uterus to prevent pregnancy.
 There are two types: copper IUDs and hormonal IUDs.
-If the IUD is improperly inserted, dislodges or perforates the uterus, it can lead to serious complications, including infection, heavy bleeding and unwanted pregnancy.
+If the IUD is improperly inserted, it dislodges or perforates the uterus, which can lead to serious complications, including infection, heavy bleeding and unwanted pregnancy.
 If this occurs due to medical negligence, you may be entitled to compensation.

 • Injectable hormones - these are injections of the hormone progestogen, which are given every two or three months to prevent pregnancy.
 If the injections are administered incorrectly, or if you were not adequately informed of the potential side effects and risks, you may have a claim if you suffer complications, or an unexpected pregnancy.